 Proper insulation of your inside exterior walls is key in keeping your rooms cool in the summer and warm in the winter.
 Insulating properly can lower your energy usage and help keep you comfortable, regardless of the season.
 You can also lower your heating and cooling bills and reduce energy waste.
 Remember, any cracks, gaps, air voids or compression can lower your insulation efficiency by as much as 50 percent, so make sure to spot and correct them when installing your insulation.

-Insulate Your Inside Exterior Walls from Inside
+How to Insulate Exterior Walls From the Inside

 Things to Remember Before Starting